invrs/toolex/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

 1. Add toolex to your list of dependencies in `mix.exs`:

       def deps do
         [{:toolex, github: "invrs/toolex"}]
       end